Writing Disabilities and Dysgraphia-Getting Thoughts onto Paper

 - Parents and children can experiment with voice recognition software.
 This will allow students to dictate directly to the computer.
 Writing papers this way is still a skill to be learned.
 Don’t expect this to be a miracle cure-all, but it could definitely have its place for some kids.
 Teachers may know some programs that are being used in their school for this.

 - Kids should also be instructed in simple recipes for writing.
 For example, for book reports, a child may need a basic format in which he will address 3-4 questions, such as 1) Name the book and the author, 2) Tell what the book was about, 3) Tell about your favorite part of the book, and 4) Comment on whether you would recommend this book to someone.
 He should use this format repeatedly.
 A new step or question can be added with each grade level he reaches.
 I remind kids and parents that this is how journalists write.
 They do not invent writing every time they put pen to paper.
 They are trained in formats and rubrics for different situations.
-Ask the teacher for some.
+Ask the teacher for some recommendations.

 And while the ability to write is being built, we can provide some additional accommodations.